 The time officially on market can also be shorter.
 With the excitement surrounding the home, offers will likely be made sooner.

-There are both benefits and drawbacks of buying a coming soon property.
+There are both benefits and drawbacks to buying a coming soon home.
 Some benefits include advanced warning of the home going on the market and less competition for the property.
-On the other hand, some drawbacks include the risk of dual agency, less exposure, and that the property may not be listed under its true fair market value.
+On the other hand, some drawbacks include the risk of dual agency, less exposure and that the property may not be listed under its true fair market value.

 If a buyer has always had their eyes set on a specific home, a coming soon listing can benefit them.
 Knowing in advance that the home will be listed on the market may deter a buyer from searching for other homes.
 Not to mention, if a buyer already knows they love a home, they may be more likely to immediately make a strong offer.
 With the additional time to financially plan accordingly, the offer is more likely to be accepted.